PropicSignifi/Query.apex/README.md

 ### Simple aggregate functions

-Aggregate functions including 'count', 'countDistinct', 'max', 'min', 'avg', 'sum' are supported, but user needs to call another method named 'aggregate' to get the result.
+Aggregate functions including 'count', 'countDistinct', 'max', 'min', 'avg', 'sum' are supported.
+Optional alias can be provided as the second parameter.
+To get the aggregate result, user needs to call the method 'aggregate()'.

 The 'aggregate' method returns a list of 'AggregateResult' items.